Rajashree318/file-upload/README.md

 Schema must include a photo field (String for Base64 or Buffer for raw binary).

 If using MongoDB Compass, Base64 strings will appear as readable text; Buffers will show as binary data.

+//studentRouts.JS will be inside routes folder
+//STUDENT.JS  will be inside schema folder